 Recently, I read an article about a student loan taken over two decades back, and a debt collection company suing for the outstanding balance not long ago.
-Surprisingly, the consumer didn’t know about being sued — and the judge ruled in favor of the collections company.
+Surprisingly, the consumer didn’t know about being sued — and the judge ruled in favor of the debt collections company.
 By the time anyone construed what was happening — the borrower’s bank account was frozen and realized it only when the debit card linked to the account stopped working.

 Research from Experian shows total consumer debt balances in the US increased 5.4% from 2020 to 2021 to $15.31 trillion, a $772 billion increase.
 According to the Urban Institute, roughly one in three Americans with a credit history have had a debt in collections.
 The number of Americans dealing with debt collection lawsuits could increase due to recission possibilities.